 The final oral examination consists of a presentation to the faculty and graduate students of the School, as well as interested members of the public who wish to attend, followed by a defense of the dissertation with the guidance committee.
 The oral examination must be scheduled at least one week in advance.
 A complete copy of the dissertation must be provided to the members of the guidance committee at least two weeks prior to the scheduled final examination.
-When the Ph.D. final examination is completed, the major professor and members of the guidance committee will sign the appropriate form, indicating the examination results.
+When the PhD final examination is completed, the major professor and members of the guidance committee will sign the appropriate form, indicating the examination results.
 The student's performance on the dissertation and the oral examination must be approved by a three-fourths vote of the guidance committee, with not more than one dissenting vote from among the Michigan State University regular faculty members of the committee, for a pass to be awarded.

-4.2.9 Summary of Ph.D.
-Requirements with Due Dates
+4.2.9 Summary of PhD Requirements with Due Dates ------- --

-Requirement Due Date ------------- ----------

-Select and be accepted by major professor Time of admission Select tentative dissertation topic: in one of the following areas of packaging: material science 21.0 01 11.00 y 00.2 applications in packaging, food packaging, healthcare packaging, mass transport applications, or the dynamics and physical distribution aspects or human factors in packaging.
-Select guidance committee End of first year Submit GradPlan through the Graduate School End of first year Complete Application to Work in SoP Laboratory Before beginning to work in (Appendix 5) laboratories Complete EHS safety training and any other required Before beginning to work in training laboratories Obtain UCRIHS approval, if applicable (or approval of Before beginning research involving AUCAUC for work with vertebrate animals, if human subjects/vertebrates applicable) Attend School of Packaging seminars As announced Submit annual progress report to major professor March 31 each year Complete SoP responsible conduct of research, End of first year followed by refresher scholarship, and creative activities training (see Sec.
-9) annually Complete requirements to remove "provisional" status, End of first year or date specified if applicable Pass comprehensive examination First semester of third year One of the following courses (3 credits): 1.
-PKG 805 Advanced Packaging Dynamics or PKG 815 Permeability Shelf Life 2 D.d. fd. f.11 2.
-Both of the following courses (7 credits): PKG 825 Polymeric Packaging Materials , 88 3.
+Requirement Due Date Select and be accepted by major professor Time of admission Select tentative dissertation topic: in one of the following areas of packaging: material science End of first year applications in packaging, food packaging, healthcare packaging, mass transport applications, or the dynamics and physical distribution aspects or human factors in packaging.
+Select guidance committee End of first year Submit GradPlan through the Graduate School End of first year Complete Application to Work in SoP Laboratory (Appendix 5) Before beginning to work in laboratories Complete EHS safety training and any other required training Before beginning to work in laboratories Obtain UCRIHS approval, if applicable (or approval of Before beginning research AUCAUC for work with vertebrate animals, if involving human subjects/vertebrates applicable) Attend School of Packaging seminars As announced Submit Annual Progress Report to major professor March 31 each year Complete SoP responsible conduct of research, End of first year followed by scholarship, and creative activities training (see Sec.
+9) refresher annually Complete requirements to remove "provisional" status, if applicable End of first year or date specified Pass comprehensive examination First semester of third year One of the following courses (3 credits): 1.
+PKG 805 Advanced Packaging Dynamics or PKG 815 Permeability Shelf Life Both of the following courses (7 credits): PKG 825 Polymeric Packaging Materials and PKG 860 Research Methods 3.
 An additional 3 credits of 800-level Packaging courses excluding PKG 890.
 4. Complete 24 to 36 credits in PKG 999 Doctoral Dissertation Research.
-Complete other course requirements specified in Graduation GradPlan Classification Complete all course work with GPA at least 3.0 Graduation Meet residency requirement, 2 consecutive semesters, 6 Graduation credits minimum each semester Apply for graduation Early in semester graduation anticipated Submit at least one publication to a refereed journal Before scheduling dissertation defense
+Complete other course requirements specified in GradPlan Graduation Complete all course work with GPA at least 3.0 Graduation Meet residency requirement, 2 consecutive semesters, Graduation 6 credits minimum each semester Apply for graduation Early in semester graduation anticipated Submit at least one publication to a refereed journal Before scheduling dissertation defense